DeepuGagan/my-style-prototype/README.md

 - **Interactive Chat Interface**: Engage in natural conversations about style and fashion
 - **Multi-platform Support**: Runs on web browsers, Android, and iOS devices

-## 🔍 Technical Details
+## 🔍 Technical Architecture

-- **AI Integration**: Most features are powered by OpenAI's models through API integration
+- **AI-Driven Experience**: The application leverages OpenAI's sophisticated language and vision models to analyze styles, generate recommendations, and provide personalized fashion insights.
+These AI capabilities form the cornerstone of the user experience.

-- **Data Limitations**: Currently using mocked data with location-specific content for Paris only
+- **Data Implementation**: To facilitate rapid development and testing, the application currently utilizes carefully curated synthetic data optimized for the Paris fashion scene.
+This approach enables meaningful demonstrations while maintaining development agility.

-- **API Usage**: Requires an OpenAI API key (limited functionality without a valid key)
+- **API Integration**: The system interfaces with OpenAI's API infrastructure to power its intelligent features.
+While API key limitations exist in the prototype environment, the architecture is designed to scale seamlessly with expanded access.

 ## 🚀 Getting Started